Roads

 Street Lighting: Most of the street lighting on SRPMIC is operated and maintained by the Salt River Project (SRP), but some fall under the Community’s responsibility.
 Contact Public Works to report problems or outages.
 Requests for new street lighting will be evaluated and are subject to available funding.

 Pavement Repair and Preservation: A variety of programs are used to keep paved roads in the best possible condition and provide a long service life.
-The Roads Section performs crack sealing, road sealing, patching, restriping, overlays, and other various services to maintain approximately 100 miles of paved BIA and Tribal roads.
-The remaining 45 miles of paved roads are maintained by ADOT (state), MCDOT (county), or the City of Scottsdale.
+The Roads Section performs crack sealing, road sealing, patching, restriping, overlays, and other various services to maintain approximately 105 miles of paved BIA and Tribal roads.
+The remaining 33 miles of paved roads are maintained by ADOT (state) or MCDOT (county).

 Other Services: The Roads Section also manages road drainage, street signage, and barricading for events or work zones.